 The Morello family tried to regain its foothold during prohibition, but by the early 1920’s the gang no longer existed.
 Giuseppe Morello and Lupo were released from prison and fled to Italy under threat from rival Salvatore D’Aquila.
 That left the door open for Joseph Masseria boss of the Masseria family to assumed control of the remaining Morello members and their rackets.
 Masseria needed as much fire power as he could handle as his biggest rival, Salvatore Maranzano boss of the Castellammare del Golfo Sicilian organization in Brooklyn was looking for a fight.

 By 1928, the war between Masseria and Maranzano had begun.
 More than 60 members from both sides were dead.
-It appeared there would be no end with both families having recruited more soldiers during the war, but on April 15th 1931, the war took a sudden turn when Masseria was murdered in a Coney Island restaurant having been set up by Lucy Luciano and his crew.
+It appeared there would be no end with both families having recruited more soldiers during the war, but on April 15th 1931, the war took a sudden turn when Masseria was murdered in a Coney Island restaurant having been set up by Lucky Luciano and his crew.

 As it turned out, Luciano was upset with Masseria for some time.
 Having been neutral during the war, Luciano met secretly with Maranzano to plot Masseria’s assassination.
 Masseria’s death affectively ended the Castellamarese War leaving Maranzano in control of New York.